Leomelonseeds/UltimaAddons/README.md

 - Totem of Warping (Death): Crafted using a calibrated sculk sensor, right-click to initiate a teleportation to your last death location.
 Only works up to 5 minutes after your last death.
 The item is kept in inventory on death.
 - Totem of Warping (Lodestone): Crafted using a lodestone compass, right-click to initiate a teleportation to the lodestone set by the lodestone compass.
 Does not work if the lodestone has been destroyed.
 - Totem of Warping (Player): Crafting this item requires an original generation (non-copy) written book signed by another player.
 Right-click to request a teleportation to the player set by the book, if they are online.
+- Totem duplication: Combine any set totem with an unset totem in crafting to produce 2 of the set totem.
+The result is automatically unstacked on collection.

 ### Others
 - Diamond Chip: Like iron or gold nuggets, but for diamonds.
 Used for better economy integration, since Ultima uses a item-based economy with diamonds as its currency.